iyeoda/ianyeo-com/README.md

 6.  **Email:** The worker sends an email to the user with a secure download link containing the token.
 7.  **Download:** When the user clicks the link, they are taken to the `/api/download-report` endpoint.
 The worker validates the token, checks the download limit, and then streams the PDF file from Cloudflare R2.

-This system ensures that the executive brief is only accessible to authorized users and that the access is time-limited and tracked.
+This system ensures that the executive brief is only accessible to authorised users and that the access is time-limited and tracked.

 ## Contributing